BME-UNITE/bmeunite/seminars.md

 ### Webinar Date

-This webinar series will begin on Mondays at 12:00 p.m.
-ET beginning on August 2.
-The series ends on December 13.
+This webinar series will begin in the fall.